cathrynploehn-NIST/Visualizationintroduction/Assessing Information Visualization.md

 #Previous approaches

+First, I'll describe previous approaches to establishing visualization evaluations.

 Much of the literature surrounding visualization evaluation is mainly applied to studying the effectiveness of new visuation methods.
 Many of these methods can be applied to an evaluation of visualization tools that may leverage new or common ways of visualization.
+I mainly focus on the literature that applies to a general evaluation of visualizations, both novel and established.

 ##Model of Graphical Perception